 A degree program must be chosen within the first year at the university.
 Students may request a change of major in consultation with the student's Faculty Advisor.
 Students may request a change of major form from the Registrar to begin this process.
 All degree requirements listed in the catalog in effect at the time of the student's declaration of major must be met for conferral of that degree.
-Students may be required to take more than the total number of credit hours prescribed by the degree requirements of the program.
+Students who have changed majors may be required to take more than the total number of credit hours prescribed by the degree requirements to complete the new degree choice.